Nile

+The Nile (also known as the Nile River or River Nile) is an important river in Africa that flows northwards into the Mediterranean Sea.
+At roughly 6650 km long, it is among the longest rivers in the world.
+Its drainage basin covers eleven countries: the Democratic Republic of the Congo, Tanzania, Burundi, Rwanda, Uganda, Kenya, Ethiopia, Eritrea, South Sudan, Sudan, and Egypt.
+It plays an important economic role in the economy of these nations, and it is the primary water source for South Sudan, Sudan and Egypt.

-The Nile has two major tributaries – the White Nile and the Blue Nile.
-The White Nile is traditionally considered to be the headwaters stream.
-However, the Blue Nile is the source of most of the water of the Nile downstream, containing 80% of the water and silt.
-The White Nile is longer and rises in the Great Lakes region.
-It begins at Lake Victoria and flows through Uganda and South Sudan.
-The Blue Nile begins at Lake Tana in Ethiopia and flows into Sudan from the southeast.
+The Nile has two major tributaries: the White Nile and the Blue Nile.
+The White Nile, being the longer, is traditionally considered to be the headwaters, while the Blue Nile actually contributes 80% of the water and silt below the confluence of the two.
+The White Nile begins at Lake Victoria and flows through Uganda and South Sudan, while the Blue Nile begins at Lake Tana in Ethiopia and flows into Sudan from the southeast.
 The two rivers meet at the Sudanese capital of Khartoum.

-The northern section of the river flows north almost entirely through the Nubian Desert to Cairo and its large delta, and the river flows into the Mediterranean Sea at Alexandria.
+After Khartoum the river flows north, almost entirely through the Nubian Desert, to Cairo and its large delta, joining the Mediterranean Sea at Alexandria.
 Egyptian civilization and Sudanese kingdoms have depended on the river and its annual flooding since ancient times.
 Most of the population and cities of Egypt lie along those parts of the Nile valley north of the Aswan Dam.
 Nearly all the cultural and historical sites of Ancient Egypt developed and are found along river banks.
 The Nile is, with the Rhône and Po, one of the three Mediterranean rivers with the largest water discharge.

 Etymology

-The standard English names "White Nile" and "Blue Nile" refer to the river's source, derived from Arabic names formerly applied to only the Sudanese stretches that meet at Khartoum.

-In the ancient Egyptian language, the Nile is called Ḥ'pī (Hapy) or Iteru, meaning "river".
-In Coptic, the word ⲫⲓⲁⲣⲟ, pronounced piaro (Sahidic) or phiaro (Bohairic), means "the river" (lit. p(h).iar-o "the.canal-great"), and comes from the same ancient name.
-In Nobiin the river is called Áman Dawū, meaning "the great water".
-In Luganda the river is called Kiira or Kiyira.
-In Runyoro it is called Kihiira.
+In the ancient Egyptian language, the Nile is called Ḥꜥpy (Hapy) or Jtrw (Iteru), meaning "river".
+In Coptic, the word ⲫⲓⲁⲣⲟ, pronounced piaro (Sahidic) or phiaro (Bohairic), means "the river" (lit. p(h).iar-o "the-canal-great"), and comes from the same ancient name.
+In Nobiin, the river is called Áman Dawū, meaning "the great water".
+In Luganda, the river is called Kiira or Kiyira.
+In Runyoro, it is called Kihiira.
 In Egyptian Arabic, the Nile is called en-Nīl, while in Standard Arabic it is called an-Nīl.
 In Biblical Hebrew, it is הַיְאוֹר, Ha-Ye'or or הַשִׁיחוֹר, Ha-Shiḥor.